The Ashes 2019: England's Olly Stone ruled out of two Tests as injury woes continue

 Stone, 25, will spend the next two weeks on the sidelines after suffering an injury to his left lower back during training at Edgbaston on Tuesday.

-Stone was firmly in the running to make his debut at Lord's in the second Ashes Test after veteran seamer James Anderson suffered a recurrence of a calf injury and was only able to bowl four overs in the first Test defeat.
+Stone, who played in the recent Test win over Ireland, was firmly in the running to play at Lord's in the second Ashes Test after veteran seamer James Anderson suffered a recurrence of a calf injury and was only able to bowl four overs in the first Test defeat.

 While Anderson has not given up hope of returning later on in the series, his absence opened the door for either Stone, Sam Curran or Jofra Archer to come into the side.